Want a step-by-step process—that you can immediately follow—to profitably run Instagram Shoutous?

 Personal brands are worth more—and are more effective—than niche pages.

-It’s a no-brainer why they require less followers than niche pages.
+It’s a no-brainer why they require fewer followers than niche pages.

 When you’re starting out, you’ll need small pages because you’re still testing your products.